linhntaim/katniss/readme.md

 Parser integrated.

 - See vendor [thunder/shortcode](#thunderershortcode).
-- See example coding in `Galleries` extension.
+- See example coding in `Google Maps Marker` & `Galleries` extensions.
 - Must be enabled in `App Settings` extension in order to work, default is disabled.

 ### App Options